-Generators shall not be located within 20 ft. horizontally of any of the following: padmounted transformer, electrical metering, electrical service equipment, or normal power distribution equipment.
-The 20 ft. requirement may be reduced to a minimum of 3 ft. where a noncombustible barrier is installed that extends at least 3 ft. beyond each side of the widest piece of electrical equipment (generator, transformer, metering, etc.) and 1 ft. above the top of the tallest piece of involved equipment, provided all clearances required by the generator manufacturer are met.
-The 3 ft. minimum would have to be increased depending on location of over current protection devices and voltage levels.
-The noncombustible barrier cannot be located less than 3 ft. to the distribution transformer.
+Generators shall not be located within 20 feet horizontally of any of the following: padmounted transformer, electrical metering, electrical service equipment, or normal power distribution equipment.
+The 20 feet requirement may be reduced to a minimum of 3 feet where a noncombustible barrier is installed that extends at least 3 feet.
+Beyond each side of the widest piece of electrical equipment (generator, transformer, metering, etc.) and 1 foot above the top of the tallest piece of involved equipment, provided all clearances required by the generator manufacturer are met.
+The 3 feet minimum would have to be increased depending on location of over current protection devices and voltage levels.
+The noncombustible barrier cannot be located less than 3 feet to the distribution transformer.